 Emma Otheguy is the author of the bilingual picture book Martí’s Song for Freedom (Lee & Low, 2017) about Cuban poet and national hero José Martí, as well as her newly-published middle-grade novel Silver Meadows Summer (Knopf, 2019), which Pura Belpré-winning author Ruth Behar called “a magnificent contribution to the diversity of the new American literature for young readers.”
 Martí’s Song for Freedom received five starred reviews, was named a Best Book of the Year by Kirkus Reviews, School Library Journal, and the New York Public Library, and was the recipient of the International Literacy Association’s 2018 Children’s and Young Adult Book Award in Intermediate Nonfiction.
 Emma’s forthcoming projects include her contribution to Newbery Honor-winning author Adam Gidwitz’s Unicorn Rescue Society middle grade fantasy series, to be released in spring 2020, as well as the first of two picture books with Atheneum, due out in fall 2020.

 Emma attended Swarthmore College, where she studied children’s literature with Donna Jo Napoli and graduated with Honors.
-Later, she worked in farm-based education, at a children’s bookstore, and as an elementary-school Spanish teacher.
-She is now a Ph.D.
-Candidate in History at New York University, focusing on Spain and colonial Latin America.
-Emma has held fellowships and grants from the American Historical Association, the Council of Library and Information Resources, and Humanities New York.
-Emma is a member of the Bank Street Writers Lab and lives in New York City, where she was born.
+Later, she worked in farm-based education, at a children’s bookstore, and as a Spanish teacher.
+She holds a Ph.D. in History from New York University, where she focused on Spain and colonial Latin America.
+Emma has held fellowships and grants from the Mellon Foundation, the American Historical Association, the Council of Library and Information Resources, and Humanities New York.
+Emma lives in New York City.